-Fire protection within the Hollister Planning Area is provided by the Hollister Fire Department (HFD).
-The HFD provides fire protection, emergency medical services, rescue, and fire prevention services within City Limits, as well as to the City of San Juan Bautista.
-The HFD contracts with the County of San Benito to provide firefighting services to the unincorporated areas of the county.
+Fire protection in the Hollister Planning Area is provided by the Hollister Fire Department (HFD).
+HFD provides fire protection, emergency medical services, rescue, and fire prevention services in City Limits, as well as providing services to the City of San Juan Bautista.
+HFD contracts with the County of San Benito to provide firefighting services to the unincorporated areas of the county.

-Figure HS-6 Evacuation Constrained Areas
+Figure HS-6 Evacuation-Constrained Areas